-On 1 November 2016, the Executive Board established the Code of Conduct on Integrity.
-This code clearly lists the most important regulations and codes of conduct relating to integrity.
+The Executive Board established the Code of Conduct on Integrity on 1 November 2016.
+This lists the most important regulations and codes of conduct relating to integrity.

 More awareness of integrity